 Some of the experimental colour fonts are reminiscent of the experimental typography of the 1980s and 1990s, many of which were created for the experimental publication Fuse from 1991.
 This was a boundary-pushing era for typography and graphic design that started with the launch of the Apple Mac in the mid 1980s, which gave designers direct access to typography (rather than briefing a typesetter to create it).
 They were now able to see on-screen what they were creating and were empowered to explore the possibilities offered by these developments in technology.

-Historically, chromatic type is often large and made from wood.
+Chromatic type first appeared in the 1800s, it was made of wood to accommodate the large scale of the letters (large metal type would be too heavy to work with).
 Each glyph in the typeface is created as two or more printing blocks that are designed to be printed over the top of each other in different colours, often creating a third colour where they overlap.
 For example a three-colour print in blue, purple and pink could be achieved by overprinting just blue and pink.

 Chromatic type used in a circus playbill from the Leeds Play Bills archive.